shredinjohn/CRM_Blockchain/Obsidian Vault/Block Chain Project/README.md

 ### Front End 🎨 ( ReactJs and NextJs)

 - Vignesh M ( 20MIC0114 )
-⭐ Works on UI/UX Design and Front End
+⭐ Works on UI/UX Design and Front End and finding the requirements of elements required in each page.

 ### Back End 🔩 ( Web3js , Solidity , ExpressJs and NodeJs )
 - Sriram ( 20MIC0159 )